mckennapsean/dissertation/content/13-appendix-evaluation.md

 Thank you again for participating in this interview.
-This work is part of my Ph.D. dissertation, to create teaching materials for visualization design.
+This work is part of my PhD dissertation, to create teaching materials for visualization design.
 I greatly appreciate advising your final group and seeing how these worksheets helped shape your final project.
 It was a wonderful experience getting to see your group interact together and create _____.
 I look forward to seeing your